jannis-kiriasis/digibooking/README.md

 I liked the idea of using illustrations.
 I was able to find a set of illustrations that fit perfectly.
 Each image used recalls the content of the section.
 There is a very good connections between the images and the text especially noticiable on the services page.
 All the illustrations used come from [Freepik](https://www.freepik.com/home).

 I've used Webp images where possible which is one of the lighest image format.
 Nowadays, [Wepb is supported by all the major browsers](https://developers.google.com/speed/webp/faq), with [Safari being the last main browser that started supporting webp in 2020](https://caniuse.com/webp) with the release of Safari 14.
-I've set up fallback urls for the illustrations anyway to garantee support for very old Safari versions.

 I've also used png image where I needed to have a transparent background and svg files for icones to keep them lightweight and pixel perfect.